Tuxemon/Tuxemon/CONTRIBUTING.md

 break anything else.
 A "play test" is roughly spending 10 minutes playing the game, catching monsters, moving between screens, interacting with NPCs, navigating the menus, and saving and loading.
 Also, you must verify your changes work.
-A play test should be conducted from a new game.
+A play test should be conducted from a new game, not a save.

 It is an honor system, so please keep that in mind as we accept your changes.